Jaydabi/HetznerFailover/README.md

 ### setActiveServer(ip)
 requires ip of the new routing target

-sets the ip of the server to which the failover ip should be routed
+asks the api to change routing

 returns True on success, otherwise False